duniul/clean-modules/README.md

 ## Glob patterns and configuration file

-clean-modules accepts globs from either a configuration file (`.clean-modules` next to `node_modules` by default) or CLI arguments.
+clean-modules accepts globs from either a configuration file (`.cleanmodules` next to `node_modules` by default) or CLI arguments.
 It uses [`.gitignore`-like](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) glob patterns that are converted to valid [`picomatch`](https://github.com/micromatch/picomatch) globs, which is